funkyrailroad/sous-chefs/TASKS.md

 x be able to show users a qr code to join a cooking group
     - create qr code from
     - cache this view
+x change the flow to get to my-cooking-sessions
+    x Add front page link to My cooking sessions x create list endpoint: my-cooking-sessions
+        x all sessions that current user is a part of x create list-my-cooking-sessions.html
+    x link to each individual cooking session page x detail endpoint my-cooking-sessions/<id>/
+        x use the create-cooking-session template and name it my-cooking-session.html
-x fix bug when user creates session, but all the user tasks have been completed x joining a session when all the tasks have been assigned and/or completed
+    x the create_cooking_session_view should return the detail template x fix bug when user creates session, but all the user tasks have been completed x joining a session when all the tasks have been assigned and/or completed